Methodology

 Compensation figures are extracted from Part VII, Section A of Form 990, which reports compensation for officers, directors, trustees, key employees, and highest compensated employees.

-- Reportable compensation from related organizations — compensation from affiliates, subsidiaries, or parent organizations
+- Reportable compensation from related organizations (Column E) — compensation from affiliates, subsidiaries, or parent organizations

-- Other compensation — deferred compensation, nontaxable benefits, and other forms of non-reportable income
+- Other compensation (Column F) — deferred compensation, nontaxable benefits, and other forms of non-reportable income

 Role Normalization

 Nonprofits report job titles in freeform text, leading to hundreds of variations for the same role (“CEO,” “Chief Executive Officer,” “Executive Director,” “President & CEO,” etc.).
-To enable meaningful comparison, we normalize these titles into eight canonical roles:
+To enable meaningful comparison, we normalize these titles into a set of canonical roles:

-The normalization engine uses a curated mapping of 160+ known title variants supplemented by pattern-matching rules for less common phrasings.
+The normalization engine uses a curated mapping of hundreds of known title variants supplemented by pattern-matching rules for less common phrasings.
 Titles that cannot be confidently mapped are excluded from role-based benchmarking.

 - Sector (NTEE Code)